digitalfabrik/integreat-app/README.md

 ## Getting Started

+We suggest **[IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/)** as IDE for editing JavaScript code.
+JetBrains provides free licences for students.
+If you are using a different IDE, the steps might differ.

 *Note: For the setup of the project on Windows you may want to use Chocolatey and [follow this guide](docs/09-windows-setup.md).*

 ### Prerequisites